The yacht Main was built by Codecasa for Italian billionaire Giorgio Armani.

 Mariu is 49 meters (161ft) and built out of steel with aluminum superstructure.
 Mariu sleeps 12 guests and 11 crew members.
 Mariu was named after Armani’s mother Maria.
 She was sold in 2010 and again in 2011.
 The yacht is now owned by Cypriot shipping tycoon Andreas Hadjiyiannis, founder of Cyprus Maritime.

-Giorgio Armani is a famous fashion designer from Italy.
+Who is Giorgio Armani?
+He is a famous fashion designer from Italy.
 His first jobs were window dresser and menswear salesman, but he started designing for the Nino Cerutti company in 1965.

 He started the Giorgio Armani Corporation in 1979.
 Giorgio Armani now has 300 stores across 37 countries and realizes a turnover of USD 1.6 billion.
 He owns shares in Luxottica worth USD 800 million.